standardnguyen/5052/README.md

 If you know how to use Github and are familiar with it, feel free to make pull requests or issue requests.

 If not, feel free to message us on [bluesky](https://bsky.app/profile/standard.bsky.social) or discord, username "standardsystem".
 We'll of course give appropriate credit on the docs.

+# Themes

+Many of the pitches tackle what Samantha Hancox-Li refers to as the ["rents-scams-gentry-gop axis"](https://bsky.app/profile/sjshancoxli.liberalcurrents.com/post/3kxn5z43mh723), which is the major faction of the Republican party that contributes nothing to the economy (and often even damages it) while capturing much of the value created by others.
+Weakening that group is uh, is important because we don't want rent-seekers to become wealthy and wield political power.